-After you update your domain's name server settings, DNS propagation can sometimes take from 24 to 48 hours to complete.
+After you update your domain's name server settings, DNS propagation can take 24 hours to complete.
 During this time, you cannot use your domain name.
 However, you can bypass DNS and view your web site by using a shared URL or the hosts file.

 This is the recommended method, because you do not have to modify any configuration files on your local computer.